PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/4 Plans.md

 #### Encounters

-- **Boromar Gang Campsite Encounter**: The outcome of this encounter could shape the party's reputation in Sharn and their status with the Boromar Clan
+- **Boromar Gang Campsite Encounter.** The outcome of this encounter could shape the party's reputation in Sharn and their status with the Boromar Clan
+- **Random Encounters.** If the party aquires horses and begins their journey, they may have a random encounter
+- **Desolated Village.** During their journey, the party will come across a town that was devastated by Vorak, leaving only a few angry survivors, providing opportunity for more random encounters with various creatures.
 #### Additional Notes

 - Remember the Ankheg head in the field and decide how it has affected the local area.